Symphony No. 80 (Haydn): Music

 The first movement opens with a theme in the cellos accompanied by tremolos in the strings evoking a strong sense of Sturm und Drang.
 After the second theme provides a brief respite in the relative major, the music becomes turbulent as it transitions again.
 What follows is a very striking expositional coda which is a light, dancing theme featuring Lombard rhythms and scored for solo flute and first violin against a pizzicato bass.
-The development begins with a quirky coda theme in the remote key of D flat major and then slowly works it up the scale until it reaches A major followed by another grand pause and then the theme is repeated again in the relative major of F major.
+The development begins with a quirky coda theme in the remote key of D♭ major and then slowly works it up the scale until it reaches A major followed by another grand pause and then the theme is repeated again in the relative major of F major.
 From there, Haydn blurs the lines between development and recapitulation as he did in earlier minor key symphonies.
 The first theme reappears in D minor, but it still appears to be part of the development.
 By the time the second theme appears in the parallel major of D major, it is evident that this is indeed the recapitulation and the movement drives home with odd expositional coda theme finishing the movement off in the appropriate key of D major.
 Haydn does not mark the second half of this movement with repeat signs.

-The lyrical second movement is in B-flat major and has little trace of the storminess of the opening movement, although there are some darker passages toward the end of the movement.
+The lyrical second movement is in B♭ major and has little trace of the storminess of the opening movement, although there are some darker passages toward the end of the movement.

 The third movement returns to D minor with some emphasis on F major, like in the first movement.
 The trio is in D major and uses a derivative (almost the reverse) of the Gregorian incipit lamentatio melody previously used in his 26th symphony "Lamentatione".

 The finale is a sonata form in D major, with both halves marked for repeat.
 There is a lot of syncopation throughout the movement, particularly amongst the strings where the first violins play an eighth-note ahead of the second violins and the rest of the orchestra.
 The last movement contains very little negative melodies and ends with a passage similar to that he used to end his Symphony No. 84 in E♭.